 Unlike some export credit agencies, we’re financially self-sufficient and operate much like a commercial institution.
 We collect interest on our loans and premiums on our insurance products.
 We also sell bonds and raise money in global capital markets.

-We are committed to the principles of corporate social responsibility (CSR).
-Our rigorous due diligence requirements ensure that all projects and transactions we support are financially, environmentally and socially responsible.
-We believe that good business—adopting and embracing these principles while we facilitate trade for Canadian investors and exporters—is good for business.
+As an organization with offices around the world, we’re committed to the principles of corporate social responsibility (CSR).
+Through rigorous due diligence, we ensure that all projects and transactions we support are financially, environmentally and socially responsible.
+That’s just good business.

-Since we were founded in 1944, we have facilitated more than $1.5 trillion in exports and foreign investment by Canadian companies.
-This is important because Canada’s economy relies on trade.
-Given our small domestic market, Canadian businesses have to think globally to compete and grow.
+As Canada’s export credit agency since 1944, we’ve facilitated more than $1.5 trillion in exports and foreign investment by Canadian companies.
+That’s a big deal because Canada’s economy relies on trade.

-We collaborate with the industry’s most trusted organizations to provide Canadian companies with access to the latest trade knowledge and solutions that are complementary to EDC’s offerings, helping companies go, grow and succeed internationally
+We collaborate with the industry’s most trusted organizations to provide Canadian companies with access to the latest trade knowledge and financial solutions that are complementary to EDC.

 Our Transparency and Disclosure Policy directs how we publicly release significant quantities of information on transactions at aggregate and individual levels.